 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum in Modules/Weeks 4 and 6.
-Each thread must be at least 500 to 800 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 1 other classmate’s thread.
-Reply must be at least 250 to 500 words.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a discussion thread in response to the provided prompt for each discussion in Modules 4 and 6.
+Each discussion thread must be at least 500 to 800 words and demonstrate course-related knowledge.
+In addition to the discussion thread, the student is required to reply to 1 other classmate’s discussion thread.
+The Reply must be at least 250 to 500 words.

 Reading Summaries (5)

 The student is expected to “actively” read (survey, question, read, recite, and review) all required reading materials.
-For Modules/Weeks 1, 2, 3, 5 and 6, the reading summary will include an integration of selected chapters from Fiske and Taylor’s (2017) text; Hamilton’s (2005) text; book chapter(s) and journal article(s) related to each module/week.
+For Modules 1, 2, 3, 5 and 6, the reading summary will include an integration of selected chapters from Fiske and Taylor’s (2017) text; Hamilton’s (2005) text; book chapter(s) and journal article(s) related to each module.
 The summary should include an introduction section, the body (three paragraphs) each with a major theme supported by at least two empirical sources and the conclusion section.
 Each reading summary should be (1.5 to 2 pages) in length.
-See Reading Summary example provided under “Assignment Instructions” tab in Blackboard.

 Article Critique (3)

-For modules/weeks 2, 3 and, 5, the student will select an empirical study in a peer-reviewed journal and formulate a written 4-page critique of that article.
+For modules 2, 3, and 5, the student will select an empirical study in a peer-reviewed journal and formulate a written 4-page critique of that article.
 Special attention should be given to the research methods as it relates to the study of social cognitive development.
 These critique articles will equip students to scholarly critique peer-review literature.
-Students will learn how to critically dissect and evaluate empirical literature which will be beneficial for their final research paper (Module/Week 7), their dissertation, and attaining scholarship in their discipline.
+Students will learn how to critically dissect and evaluate empirical literature which will be beneficial for their final research paper (Module 7), their dissertation, and attaining scholarship in their discipline.
 Hint: Students can use these assignments to select articles that will add to the literature review for their Final Research Paper.

-In Module/Week 1, students will review the topic choices from the assignment list in Module/Week 7 and submit their selected topic.
-In Module/Week 7, the student will write a 25-page research-based paper in current APA format that evaluates the selected topic related to social cognitive development.
-The paper must include at least 10 references in addition to the course textbooks and the Bible
+In Module 1, students will submit their selected topic.
+In Module 7, the student will write a 25-page research-based paper in current APA format that evaluates the selected topic related to social cognitive development.
+The paper must include at least 10 references in addition to the course textbooks and the Bible.

-The Midterm Exam will cover all contents from modules/weeks 1–4.
-This exam will be open-book/open-notes, includes 5 short answer/essay question, and will have a 2-hour time limit.
+The Quiz: Midterm will cover all contents from modules 1–4.
+This quiz will be open-book/open-notes, includes 5 short answer/essay question, and will have a 2-hour time limit.

-The Final Exam will be comprehensive and will be open-book/open-notes.
-It will cover all materials covered in Modules/Weeks 1-8, contains 50 multiple choice questions, 5 short essay questions, and have a 3-hour time limit.
+The Quiz: Final will be comprehensive and will be open-book/open-notes.
+It will cover the Learn material in Modules 1-8, contains 50 multiple choice questions, 5 short essay questions, and has a 3-hour time limit.